jakearmendariz/rworm/docs/WormReport.md

-# Building a Statically Typed Interpretted Language
+# Building a Statically Typed Interpreted Language
 Jake Armendariz

 ## Introduction
-As the world of computer science expands the number and complexity of programming is increasing rapidly.
-With an increasing amount of languages there are an increasing amount of tradeoffs and design decisions to make in the process.
-When building larger languages (production level) they often grow in complexity and syntatic decisions are traded out for semantic needs.
-This quarter, my goal was to build a small language that is as simple, clean and with a structure that reduces bad programming practice.
+As the world of computer science expands, the number and complexity of programming languages are rapidly increasing.
+Production level languages often grow in complexity, leading to a bulky design in which simplicity is traded off for semantic desires.
+This quarter, my goal was to build a small language that is as simple, clean and structured.

 ## Design
 In order to direct my design, I tried to build an ideal language for a beginner.
 Often, when learning to program, the first question a beginner asks is "Which language should I learn?".
-The most common languages recommended seem to be Python and Java, both of which fall short in a couple of categories.
-Python is missing types, lacks any enforced structure and because its strictly interprettedon the programmer.
-Java on the other hand, requires far too much overhead and can be intiminating to a new programmer as they have to see type way too many words before creating a simple hello world.
+The most common languages I hear suggested are Python and Java, both of which fall short in a couple of categories.
+Python is missing types and an enforced structure which lets the programmer ignore fundamental programming idioms while learning.
+Java on the other hand, requires far too much overhead and can be intimidating to a new programmer.

-My goal was to build a language that fit in the middle, simple like python, but less intimating then Java.
-I decided to call this language Worm, named for its small size, and my appreciation for python's simplicity.
+My goal was to build a language that merged the best aspects of both languages, simple like Python, but with a structure similar to Java/C. I decided to call this language Worm, named for its small size, and my appreciation for Python's simplicity.

-I decided any beginner should learn about types, functions, arrays, hashmaps.
-I wanted to present these features in a very intential way.
-So similar to Java and C variables are expressed in the format `vartype varname` or `int x`.
-Functions must have explicit return types and parameters and arrays and maps can be built in types to reduce syntax complexity when learning new datastructures.
+When learning to program, there are a number of abstractions, data structures and features that programmers should be exposed to.
+The following are the features that I believed to be necessary for Worm to include: types, functions, arrays, and hashmaps.
+In order to express these types explicitly, types are expressed in the format `vartype varname` or `int x`, similar to Java or C. Functions must have explicit return types and parameters, and arrays and maps are built-in types to reduce syntactic complexity when learning new data structures.

-The "Hello World" of Worm is decidely simple.
+The "Hello World" of Worm is decidedly simple.

 ```
 fn main() -> int {